mfenerich/runtime-env-blog/_posts/2025-01-04-introduction-to-kubernetes-patroni-and-citus.md

 ---
 layout: post
-title: Introduction to Kubernetes, Patroni, and Citus
+title: K8s-citus-patroni Project - Introduction to Kubernetes, Patroni, and Citus - Part I
 date: 2025-01-04 16:39 +0100
 description: "An exploration of what Patroni and Citus are, their use cases, and scenarios where they might not be suitable."
 categories: